RobAntcliff/JSCSExamMaterial/AI/Solutions/2015-partial-solutions.md

     - \usepackage{tikz-qtree}
     - \usepackage{float}
 ---
-> The in-class correction of last year's (I think) exam paper

 # Denote by $\dagger$ the basic AI problem of *an agent acting intelligently in its environment*.